 The Archive is a project of the Organization for Transformative Works (OTW), which is committed to fan privacy.
 For more information about how you can support the OTW, please see the OTW Website.
 This Privacy Policy governs the Archive.

-B. The TOS applies only to the Archive
+B. This TOS, including the Privacy Policy, applies only to the Archive

-This Privacy Policy covers the Archive's treatment of personally identifying information submitted to us and which we collect when you use our services in the course of ordinary communications.
+This Privacy Policy covers the Archive's treatment of personally identifying information submitted to us, and which we collect when you use our services in the course of ordinary communications.
+Each site or Service hosted by the OTW has its own Terms of Service and Privacy Policy.
+The OTW or users of its Services may provide links to or content via sites that are owned or controlled by third parties, and may use such sites, including Twitter and Tumblr, to communicate information about the OTW and its family of sites including the Archive.
+The OTW has no control over such sites or their terms of use or privacy policies, and you agree that the OTW is not responsible for and does not endorse their content, terms or availability.
 If you follow links off the Archive, you should review those sites' privacy policies, which may be different, and for which the Archive takes no responsibility.

 C. About possible changes:

-If this policy changes at any point in the future, we will post the policy changes to the Archive of Our Own.
-Such changes will be used only for information provided by those who have visited, used, or accessed the site after the effective date of such policy changes.
-If you are concerned about how your information is used, you should check back at the Archive site periodically.
+If these Terms of Service and/or this Privacy Policy change at any point in the future, we will post the policy changes to the Archive of Our Own.
+Such changes will be used only for information provided by those who have visited, used, or accessed the Service after the effective date of such policy changes.
+If you are concerned about how your information is used, you should check back at the Archive site periodically to review the policies.

 D. Archive adherence to the TOS:

-If you feel that this site is not following its stated information policy, please contact Archive Personnel contact Archive administrators.
+If you feel that this Service is not following its stated information policy, please contact Archive Personnel.

 E. What we will do:

+Any information you include in your work, comment, profile, bookmark, summary, or other Content, including information about your religious views, political views or your sexual identity, or any personally identifying information such as your email address, location, or account User Name for other sites will be accessible by the general public if the Content is marked public, and by Archive users and personnel if the Content is marked accessible to Archive users only.
+If you save the Content in Draft form, it will be accessible by certain Archive personnel.

-We may collect personally identifying information when you register for a user account with the Archive, visit any of the Archive sites, or use any of the Archive services.
-We may use third-party services to store, process, or transmit data, or perform other technical functions related to operating the site.
-These services may include spam detectors, backup services, icon hosting, and e-mail services.
-We endeavor to use only services Subprocessor Listwith comprehensive privacy policies but cannot guarantee their performance.
+We may collect personally identifying information such as your IP address and e-mail address when you request an Archive invitation, register for a user account with the Archive, visit any of the sites and services that are part of the OTW family of sites, or use any of the Archive's Services.
+We may use third-party services to store, process, or transmit data, or perform other technical functions related to operating the Service.
+These services may include spam detectors, backup services, icon hosting, and e-mail services; a list of third-party services is provided in our Subprocessor List.
+We cannot guarantee other services' performance.
 We or the services we use may store or process your personally identifying information in data centers which may be located in the United States or other countries.